Pokémon Black and White: Setting

-Black and White are set in the Unova region, a continental mass located far away from the previous regions, Kanto, Johto, Hoenn and Sinnoh.
+Black and White are set in the Unova region, part of a continental mass located far away from the previous regions, Kanto, Johto, Hoenn, and Sinnoh.
 Unlike the previous regions which were based on real locations in Japan, Unova is modeled after New York City, an idea developed by game director Junichi Masuda when he visited the city for the launch of Diamond and Pearl.
-One particular example of this is Castelia City, which serves as the region's central metropolis and had such inspirations as its "Brooklyn Bridge-style suspension bridge" and its "huge skyscrapers".
+One particular example of this is Castelia City, which serves as the region's central metropolis and had such inspirations as Skyarrow Bridge its "Brooklyn Bridge-style suspension bridge" and its "huge skyscrapers".
 Masuda also wanted to convey a "feeling of communities" in Castelia's streets.
 Unova is host to large urban areas, a harbor, an airport, an amusement park, several bridges, and several mountain ranges.
-In addition to a diversity of new landscapes, the Unova region is also home to a diversity of people who vary in skin tone and occupation.
+In addition to a diversity of new landscapes, the Unova region is also home to a diversity of people who vary in skin tone, language, and occupation.
 The region's Japanese name "Isshu" (イッシュ) is derived from the Japanese words meaning "many kinds" (多種, tashu) and meaning "one kind" (一種, isshu); the many kinds of people and Pokémon seen up close look like only one kind of life from afar.

 Story

 Like previous Pokémon games, Black and White both follow a linear storyline; the main events occur in a fixed order.
-The protagonist of Pokémon Black and White is Hilbert and Hilda, who journeys through Unova to become the Pokémon master.
-At the beginning of the games, the player chooses either Snivy, Tepig or Oshawott as their starter Pokémon as a gift from Professor Juniper.
+The protagonist of Pokémon Black and White is Hilbert or Hilda, depending on if you choose to play as a boy or a girl.
+Whom journeys through Unova to become the Pokémon Master.
+At the beginning of the games, the player chooses either Snivy, Tepig, or Oshawott as their starter Pokémon as a gift from Professor Aurea Juniper.
 The protagonist's friends, Cheren and Bianca, are also rival Pokémon Trainers who occasionally battle the player; Cheren will choose the Pokémon with a type advantage against the player's, while Bianca will choose the Pokémon with a type disadvantage.
-The player's primary goal is to obtain the eight Gym Badges of Unova and ultimately challenge the Elite Four of the Pokémon League, and its Champion, to complete the main story.
+The player's primary goal is to obtain the eight Gym Badges of Unova and ultimately challenge the Elite Four of the Unova League, and the Pokémon Champion, to complete the main story.

 In addition to the standard gameplay, the player will also have to defeat the games' main antagonist force, Team Plasma, a Knights Templar-esque group who claim that Pokémon are oppressed by humanity and seek to liberate them from their trainers.
 Team Plasma is led by N, a young man who was brought up alongside Pokémon and sees them as friends rather than tools for sport.
 Throughout the game, the player has some encounters with N, who claims that by capturing one of the legendary Pokémon (Reshiram and Zekrom) of Unova and defeating the Pokémon Champion Alder, he will be recognized as Unova's hero and will be able to convince the humans to part with their Pokémon.
-Depending on the game version, N will capture Zekrom in Black or Reshiram in White.
+Depending on the game version, N will capture Reshiram in White or Zekrom in Black.